saw303/geb-starter/README.md

 ## Step by step introduction

 * **Step-00:** Basic Geb setup using the Spock Framework with Google Chrome Webdriver and Gradle.
-The setup provides you a simple test that navigates to http://www.google.com/ and verifies the title of the site.
+The setup provides you a simple test that navigates to [Google][googlecom] and verifies the title of the site.
 * **Step-01:** Enter some text into the Google Search textfield and start a query
 * **Step-02:** Create a page object that represents the Google search page